figaw/praqma.com/_posts/2016-8-15-codeacademy-cph.md

 ![Content student](/images/stories/happy-academy.jpg){: .pic .medium .center}

+## Wanna join?
-Wanna join?: Hurry up and get the last [seats in Aarhus next week here](http://www.code-conf.com/academy2016/aar/)
+Hurry up and get the last [seats in Aarhus next week here](http://www.code-conf.com/academy2016/aar/)

--or see you next year, as a student or maybe a lucky sponsor
+-or see you next year, as a student or a sponsor!